EvanA4/ReactResume/README.md

 > Because yarn does not account for include directories when building the project, we must manually change the include directories in the resulting JS file.
 In an text editing software, replace every occurance of "./src/assets" with "./assets"

 > ### TODO
-> 1. Contact label should be in the middle on mobile but isnt
-> 2. Find a way to include the old opening animation
+> Find a way to include the old opening animation